JPLMLIA/OWLS-Autonomy/src/cli/README.md

 ## HELM_simulator

-The HELM simulator generates synthetic DHM data for analysis with the HELM pipeline.
-It can be used as a sanity check, and to test edge cases and limits (such as particle speed) of the algorithms.
-This tool executed in a two-step process:
+The HELM simulator generates synthetic DHM data.
+It can be used as a source of sensitivity and sanity checks to assess performance of edge cases and limits (such as particle speed) of HELM.
+This tool is broken down into two major steps:
 1. simulate particle tracks (specifying position, brightness, velocity through time)
-2. simulate DHM images from tracks (creating 2D tif hologram images)
+2. simulate DHM images from tracks (creating 2D tif hologram images using noise and tracks)

 ```bash
 HELM_simulator [required-args] [optional-args]